 But what you eat can determine the severity of your symptoms.
 From oatmeal to onions, we’re going to take a look at some of the foods that can commonly impact the condition, for better or worse.

 What is acid reflux?

 When stomach acid travels up towards the throat, it can create an unpleasant burning sensation, resulting in both heartburn and acid reflux.
 This can leave a nasty taste and can even cause pain.
-When acid reflux occurs frequently, it is known as gastro-oesophageal reflux disease, or GORD.
+When acid reflux occurs frequently, it is known as gastro-oesophageal reflux disease or GORD.

-Can oatmeal reduce acid reflux symptoms?
+Does oatmeal reduce acid reflux symptoms?

-We all know that breakfast in the most important meal of the day, but for acid reflux sufferers it can be even more vital.
+We all know that breakfast is the most important meal of the day, but for acid reflux sufferers it can be even more vital.
 Healthy breakfast options like oatmeal and porridge have been shown to help relieve the symptoms associated with acid reflux, including the unpleasant taste and burning pain.